willthefrog/DALI/docs/examples/paddle/tsm/paddle-tsm.rst

 This demo shows how to use DALI pipeline for video classification in PaddlePaddle.

-The TSM model from `TSM: Temporal Shift Module for Efficient Video Understanding <https://arxiv.org/abs/1811.08383>`_ is used.
+The model used for this demo is `TSM: Temporal Shift Module for Efficient Video Understanding <https://arxiv.org/abs/1811.08383>`_.

-The model weights trained on `kinetics400 <https://github.com/activitynet/ActivityNet/tree/master/Crawler/Kinetics>`_ will be downloaded automatically for inference.
+It is trained on `kinetics400 <https://github.com/activitynet/ActivityNet/tree/master/Crawler/Kinetics>`_ and weights will be downloaded automatically.

-Videos from kinetics400 should be resized to 300p and clipped to 10 second in length, which can be done with ``ffpmeg``.
+For inference, videos should be resized to 300p and clipped to 10 second in length, which can be done with ``ffpmeg``.

-We can download and preprocess some videos from kinetics400 valset for demoing purposes.
+Run the following commands to download and preprocess some videos from kinetics400 valset.

 .. code-block:: bash